 - Oral terbinafine is the first-line oral treatment.
 Treat for between six weeks and three months for fingernails and for between three and six months for toenails.

 - Oral itraconazole is an alternative.
-Terbinafine is most effective against dermatophyte nail infections.
+(Terbinafine is most effective against dermatophyte nail infections.
 It has fungistatic activity against Candida albicans.
 Itraconazole is highly active against Candida spp. but much less so against dermatophytes.)
 Prescribe itraconazole as pulsed therapy, 200 mg twice a day for a week, repeating the course after 21 days.

 - Topical antifungals should be prescribed in most cases.
 The imidazoles (clotrimazole, econazole, and miconazole) are all effective.

 - Systemic treatment is only indicated in severe, extensive skin infection, or if there is associated systemic infection (eg, in immunosuppressed people), or in the rare person unresponsive to topical treatment.
 Referral to specialist care is indicated.